Search Palette

 What you can search

-Each query runs in parallel against five providers and groups the results into named sections:
+Each query runs in parallel against the configured providers and groups the results into named sections:

 | Section | What it returns |